-The OnPageRefresh event is available for all pages.
+The OnPageRefresh event is available for all pages (top pages and sub pages).
 It can be defined to occur in one or more of the following cases (see screenshot below).

 •Whenever the page is reopened (or resumed from a paused state).